UBC-MDS/contraceptive_method_predictor/README.md

-# Contraceptive Method Predictor
+# Contraceptive Method Predictor by Group 15
-- author: Christopher Alexander
+- Author: Christopher Alexander
-- contributors: Harry Chan, Abhiket Gaurav, Valli A
+- Contributors: Harry Chan, Abhiket Gaurav, Valli A

 A data analysis project to predict the contraceptive method choice of a woman based on her demographic and socio-economic characteristics.
 ## About